-Stichting Corantijn’s work field is in Surinam where it supports those in need in the poorer areas of Paramaribo and in de districts of Brokopondo and Commewijne.
+Stichting Corantijn is a charity and has her work field in Surinam where it supports those in need in the poorer areas of Paramaribo and in de districts of Brokopondo and Commewijne.
 The foundation has been founded to:

 - To support our needy fellow man in Surinam by, among other things, sending (medical) relief goods.

 - Encourage youngsters to keep studying at a middle, higher or university level.
 They can then build there own future and be supportive to their families.

 - Support children with multiple disabilities, (semi-)orphans, suffering from aids or are infected with hiv, through our Financial Adoption Plan so that they have a safe and better future through better nutrition, medical care and (special) education.

 - Support institutions such as children’s homes, hospitals, care and nursing homes with (medical) materials so that they can help the less fortunate ones.

 - Set up and supervise incidental humanitarian projects in the educational, social and medical fields.

 Stichting Corantijn also focuses on sustainable and economic projects in Surinam.
 She does this without a profit motive.
 Any income from these projects, after all costs incurred have been settled, will be used again for future local projects that, if applicable, generate jobs for the local population.

 Because Stichting Corantijn has ANBI status, your gift is deductible for income or corporation tax.

 Our needy fellow man in Surinam is given support by Stichting Corantijn by, among other things, sending annually at least three sea containers with (medical) relief supplies.
 When distributing the goods, there is no distinction on the basis of race, color, sexual preference or faith.